 Pterygium is also commonly called “surfer’s eye,” you don’t have to be a surfer to get a pterygium.
 UV radiation, proximity to the equator, dry climates, outdoor lifestyle.
 UV radiation from the sun, dry climates, or an outdoor lifestyle can increase the risks of pterygium.

 Pterygia are non-cancerous growths, but they can permanently disfigure the eye.
-They also can cause discomfort and blurry vision.

 What are the symptoms of Pterygium?